valchkou/cassandra-driver-mapping/README.md

 #### Mixed Case for Column Names

-[C* converts all names to lowercase](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/ucase-lcase_r.html).
+Cassandra converts all names to lowercase.
 This is default and recommended approach.
 But in case you need enforce the case you will need to wrap you names in double quotes.
 ```java
 import javax.persistence.Id;